neurospin/unicog/bids/README.md

         n            bids_modality_folder    bids_desired_file_name
         -----------------------------------------------------------

-**bids_modality_folder**: "anat" for the anatomical images and "func" for functional images.
+**bids_modality_folder**: _anat_ for the anatomical images and _func_ for functional images.

-**IMPORTANT bids_desired_file_name**: Before panicking rest assured that a filename like "task-MyTask_run-01_bold" is all you really need to know in most cases.
+**IMPORTANT bids_desired_file_name**: Before panicking rest assured that a filename like `task-MyTask_run-01_bold` is all you really need to know in most cases.
 Here we clarify details if you need extra fields of information or want to go beyond in available options.

 the desired file name should comply with the specifications for any image type considered in the standard like is the case for anatomical and functional MRI.
 You need to provide here all the fields relevant for your file name respecting the BIDS standard fields specification, most of which are optional.